Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Marsden's median income is $46,187 and average income is $48,477.
+AreaSearch's latest postcode level ATO data for financial year ended June 30, 2023 shows that Marsden suburb had median income of $46,187 and average income of $48,477.
 This is lower than Greater Brisbane's median income of $58,236 and average income of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Marsden are approximately $50,764 (median) and $53,281 (average) as of September 2025.
-The 2021 Census data indicates that household, family, and personal incomes in Marsden fall between the 15th and 29th percentiles nationally.
-In Marsden, 35.5% of locals (5,815 people) have incomes ranging from $1,500 to $2,999, similar to the broader area where this cohort represents 33.3%.
-Housing affordability pressures are severe in Marsden, with only 78.8% of income remaining, ranking at the 22nd percentile nationally.
+Based on Wage Price Index growth rate of 11.36% from July 1, 2023 to March 2026, estimated median income is approximately $51,434 and average income is $53,984 as of March 2026.
+According to the 2021 Census, incomes in Marsden fall between 15th and 29th percentiles nationally for households, families, and individuals.
+The most common income bracket in Marsden is $1,500 - $2,999, with 35.5% of locals (5,848 people) belonging to this category.
+This aligns with the broader area where this cohort represents 33.3%.
+Housing affordability pressures are severe in Marsden, with only 78.8% of income remaining after housing costs, ranking at the 22nd percentile nationally.

 Frequently Asked Questions - Income